slidevjs/slidev/docs/guide/exporting.md

 ### Timeouts

-For big presentations you might want to increase the Playwright timeout with `--timeout`:
+For big presentations, you might want to increase the Playwright timeout with `--timeout`:

 ```bash
 $ slidev export --timeout 60000